-The brand Vissla Eco Seas is in partnership with Bluesign System who makes sure Vissla is in constant compliance with the global textile standards.
+The brand Vissla Eco Seas is in partnership with Bluesign System which makes sure Vissla is in constant compliance with global textile standards.
 This system also monitors their water and energy efficiency, as well as the disposal of their wastes.

 Lastly, Eco Seas’ eco-friendly wetsuits are made not just to create an environmental impact, but also for flexibility and comfort.
 The wetsuit’s front-zip closure enables you to easily take off this wetsuit whether wet or dry, while its tailored fitting allows you to give your best performance every time.

 |Uses recycled polyester and PET bottles for the wetsuits’ linings||Interior linings may tear or separate after multiple wears|

 |Certified by a third-party system|